Data submission¶

 .bam

-- Note: all reads must be unmapped, such as those directly output by the sequencer or basecalling software.
+- All reads must be unmapped, such as those directly output by the sequencer or basecalling software.
 BAM files with mapped reads will fail analysis.

 - Acceptable file extensions: